RamboV/VMRayDefender/README.md

 	* Unknown
 	* ALL

-- - For eaxample, if you want to filter the alert by "New", you need to set the value as ["New"].
+- - For example, if you want to filter the alert by "New", you need to set the value as ["New"].

 ![logicapp01](Images/logicapp01.png)